Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * setup is easier, because less frames and axis definitions are necessary
 * local singularities are avoided.
 There are no gimbal locks, polar kinematics 0,0 singularity and similar.
 * inverse kinematics can be developed in closed form, i. e. as algorithms without iterations.
 All possible solutions (up to 8 for a 6 axis industrial robot) are calculated, so the best can be chosen.
+* the closed form avoids iterating problems with big distances.
+The decision whether a pose is reachable can be decided fast
 * force/torque and trajectory planning are included in the theory with similar methods as for kinematics calculations
 * probably a speedup in calculation of inverse kinematics